Lamb Soup is overlaid with Moroccan flavors.

 In a food processor, coarsely grind the onion, garlic, parsley, cilantro and celery, and add to the hot oil.
 Sauté until translucent.

-Add all but last 2 ingredients and bring to a boil.
-Reduce the flame to medium and cook covered 3 hours.
+Add all but last 3 ingredients and bring to a boil.
+Reduce the flame to medium and cook, covered, 2 hours.
+Add the spinach and cook one more hour.
 Stir in the lemon juice and ground pepper.
 Adjust texture and seasonings.
 It should be the consistency of a thick soup.

 Makes 8 main course servings